 The Director of Graduate Studies (currently Elaine Howard Ecklund) is responsible for reviewing and approving the program of study for every graduate student each semester (after approved by the student's advisor(s), acting on all petitions and making recommendations for the composition of comprehensive examination and thesis committees).
 Each first-year student is assigned a provisional advisor or co-advisors for the first year.
-The student will work with their advisor(s) on research or teaching tasks for approximately twenty hours per week (with a minimum of 15 hours a week).
-If the student is assigned multiple advisors then the student should - in consultation with the advisors - split the allotted hours.
+The student will work with their advisor(s) on research or teaching tasks for approximately twenty hours per week (with a minimum of 15 hours a week) with the exception of the first semester of study, which is devoted entirely to coursework.
+If the student is assigned multiple advisors then the student should - in consultation with the advisors - split the allotted hours, with the exception of the first semester in the program when students devote themselves to course work.
 At the conclusion of the first year, the student, advisor(s), and graduate committee will decide together whether the first-year advisor(s) should remain the student's primary advisor(s) for the next year.